skulltech/sumit-ghosh.com/_posts/draft-proxy-settings.md

 - `AUTO_PROXY`, `auto_proxy`
 - `NO_PROXY`, `no_proxy`

+You may be wondering why have I written the same name twice, once in small letters and the second time in caps.
+The reason for this is, sometimes some programs only read the environment variable with a specific case, and so it's crucial that we

 Set them with set command.
 And with unset command.
 ```bash
 export HTTP_PROXY="http://username:password@proxyserver.com:port"
 ```

+This only sets the environment variable for this shell and the processes that spawn from it, i.e it's subprocesses.
+Actually, the `set` command doesn't set environemtn variables at all, it sets bash variables. to get a detailed analysis of how do these work, check out [this article on DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps), which goes on length about the difference between shell variables and environement variables and the differnert ways enviornemnt variables get loaded into the system.
+I will provide a short and concise gist below for quick reference.

 /etc/bash.bashrc
 .bashrc